abhaygill/Glidexcel-AI-Career-Coach/README.md

-# Glidexcel - AI Career Coach
+# Guidexcel - AI Career Coach

 An AI-powered platform for career guidance, resume building, mock interviews, and more.